reactive/data-client/docs/core/README.md

 [expiry policy](./concepts/expiry-policy.md) controls allow tight control over updates due to fetching.

 However, for data that changes frequently (like exchange price tickers, or live conversations) sometimes push-based protocols are used like Websockets or Server Sent Events.
-Rest Hooks has a [powerful middleware layer called Managers](./api/Manager.md), which can be used to [initiate data updates](./api/Manager.md#data-stream) when receiving new data pushed from the server.
+Reactive Data Client has a [powerful middleware layer called Managers](./api/Manager.md), which can be used to [initiate data updates](./api/Manager.md#data-stream) when receiving new data pushed from the server.

 <details>